 On top of this, three years ago Travel Oregon named Smith Rock one of the 7 Wonders of Oregon.

-And since it was super close to where Elliot and I were staying in Bend, we couldn't pass up a visit.
+And since it was super close to where Elliot and I were staying while visiting his sister in Bend as part of a longer Oregon road trip, we couldn't pass up a visit.